lukkasmatteus00/jobsity_challenge/README.md

 `You can find here all bugs that I found during the process` https://trello.com/b/jZWkkpJr/jobsity-challenge

 >3° part:

 Create automation tests:
 - Deliver a good automation suite.
 - The project should be able to run on any computer.

-I focused on order and payment to create the suite test, because I did not find the return order to be automated.
+I focused on order and payment features to create the suite test, because I did not find the return order to be automated.

 `Demonstration of the scenario applied in the UI automated test.`